yonitjio/openbafs-marlin/README.md

 ## Custom Marlin for BAFS
 This repo is for using BAFS with Marlin.
 Only this branch is modified to support BAFS.

+#### Update 2023-08-18:
+- Custom gcode M709.
+This will reset bafs.
+Use this at the start of a print.

 ## Marlin 2.1

 Marlin 2.1 continues to support both 32-bit ARM and 8-bit AVR boards while adding support for up to 9 coordinated axes and to up to 8 extruders.